jutonz/event_bus-wiki/Creating-Event-Consumers.md

 ### Simple Asynchronous Event Consumer Implementation with Spawn

 The important thing while consuming events is not to block other events and consumers.
 It is always good idea to use a non-blocking way to handle events.
 Spawning is one of the core ways in Elixir to handle concurrency.
-Here is a sample consumer which use spawn to handle `event_bus` events:
+Here is a sample consumer which uses spawn to handle `event_bus` events:

 ```elixir
 defmodule MySecondConsumer do